cspui/spotefy/README.md

 - You are able to change the subdomain of the link by altering the command "lt -p 3000 -s [SUBDOMAIN NAME] --print-requests".
 - Change the OGG_EXT constant to false if you decided not to add ogg music file.
 - Currently only supports up to one category in the file structure, so be sure to put all the musics into one category file.
+- Media audio controls is not supported in IOS devices (Uable to next track/prev track in the lock screen).